bZxNetwork/bzx.network_website/collections/_posts/2020-07-16-iETH-buyback.markdown

 Click the button, approve the transaction, and your iETH will be automatically swapped for vBZRX.
 It’s that easy!

 Initially, iETH can be converted to vBZRX at a rate of 0.0002 iETH per vBZRX.
-After this time, the price of vBZRX may be updated to reflect market conditions.
+The conversion price of vBZRX may be updated in the future to reflect current market conditions.

 ## Warning ⚠️